aws-amplify/docs/js/api.md

 **Custom Response Type**

 By default, calling an API with AWS Amplify parses a JSON response.
-You can specify a custom response type using the `responseType` parameter in your method call:
+If you have a REST API endpoint which returns, for example, a file in Blob format, you can specify a custom response type using the `responseType` parameter in your method call:

 ```javascript
 let file = await API.get('myCloudApi', '/items', {